 Therefore, egg salad should not be left at room temperature for more than two hours unless the temperature exceeds 90°F, then it should not be left out at room temperature for more than one hour.

 How To Prevent Runny Egg Salad?

-There are a lot of reasons for runny egg salad.
-But, most often, it is because too much mayonnaise or mustard was used for the number of eggs used.
+There are many reasons for runny egg salad.
+Most often, it is because too much mayonnaise or mustard was used for the number of eggs.

-A runny egg salad could also be due to your use of vegetables like celery or onions releasing their water.
-Or, maybe you used too much relish.
+A runny egg salad could also be caused by vegetables like celery or onions releasing water, or by using too much relish.

 Using the wrong mayonnaise could also be the cause of runny egg salad.

 Low-fat, lite, and reduced-fat mayonnaises often have water listed as the first ingredient rather than oil.

 What Can You Do With Leftover Egg Salad?